norkunas/youtube-dl-php/README.md

 ]);
 // For more options go to https://github.com/rg3/youtube-dl#user-content-options

+// You can set the youtube-dl binary path directly, so the library will know
+// how to execute it without trying to locate it automatically.
+Also you can
+// add it to PATH environment variable.
+$dl->setBinPath('/path/to/youtube-dl');

+// If you are getting some Python related errors on windows (ex.: https://github.com/norkunas/youtube-dl-php/pull/40),
+// you can try to set the python path, it may help.
+$dl->setPythonPath('C:\Python\python.exe');

+// Set the download path where you want to store downloaded data
 $dl->setDownloadPath('/home/user/downloads');

 // Enable debugging
 /*$dl->debug(function ($type, $buffer) {
     if (\Symfony\Component\Process\Process::ERR === $type) {